 A typical electrical circuit refers to the structural sequence of many electronic components.
 These circuits adhere to some basic features.
 These are discussed below:

-- In a circuit, electrons come out of the ascent, cross different paths, and return to the ascent.
-That is why a circuit is always called a one-way closed path.
+- In a circuit, electrons come out of the ascent, cross different paths, and return to the rise.
+That is why a course is always called a one-way closed path.

-- A circuit has at least one energy source that acts as a reservoir of electrons and provides a constant supply of energy to the circuit.
+- A circuit has at least one energy source that acts as a reservoir of electrons and provides a constant supply of energy to the course.

 - A circuit consists of unregulated and controlled power sources, resistors, capacitors, inductors, etc.

-- Electrons always flow from the negative terminal to the positive terminal in an electrical circuit.
+- Electrons flow in an electrical circuit from the negative terminal to the positive terminal.

 - In an electrical circuit, current flows from the positive terminal to the negative terminal, which means the exact opposite of the electron flow.

-- As the current flows in the circuit across different components, the potential voltage drop increases.
+- The potential voltage drop increases as the current flow in the circuit across different components.

 Main Parts of an Ideal Electric Circuit

 A typical electrical circuit consists of many parts.
-Below is a description of its main parts:
+Below is a description of its main features:

 - The circuit has at least one electric generator or battery to supply power.

-- Power control is very important in the circuit.
+- Power control is significant in the circuit.
 So there are some controlling devices for this work, such as switches, circuit breakers, MCBs, and potentiometers.

 - Various safety devices protect the circuit from accidents, such as electric fuse, MCBs, switchgear, etc.